Nikolay Zelinsky: Monuments

-There is a monument of Zelinsky in Elektrostal city.
+There is a monument of Zelinskyy in Elektrostal city.
 It was opened in July 2013 in front of the entrance of the Elektrostal Chemical and Mechanical Plant OJSC.

 In Transnistria

-In Tiraspol, in the house in which Zelinsky spent his childhood, there is a memorial house-museum of the academician, and on the building of school No. 6 (now the humanitarian and mathematical gymnasium), where he studied, a memorial plaque was erected, a monument was erected in front of the building; in the Kirovsky district of Tiraspol there is a street named after Zelinsky.
+In Tiraspol, in the house in which Zelinskyy spent his childhood, there is a memorial house-museum of the academician, and on the building of school No. 6 (now the humanitarian and mathematical gymnasium), where he studied, a memorial plaque was erected, a monument was erected in front of the building; in the Kirovsky district of Tiraspol there is a street named after Zelinskyy.
 In Chișinău, a street in the Botanica sector is named after him.

 In Ukraine

-In Odessa, in the house in which Zelinsky lived while working at Novorossiysk University, the Department of Organic Chemistry, a descendant of the Odessa National University named after I.I.Mechnikov, now houses a memorial plaque.
+In Odessa, in the house in which Zelinskyy lived while working at Novorossiysk University, the Department of Organic Chemistry, a descendant of the Odessa National University named after I.I.Mechnikov, now houses a memorial plaque.